-Museum fundraising is becoming more important than ever.
-Museums must focus their efforts on working with private supporters, museum members, friends groups, local communities, and corporate partnerships.
+Museum fundraising is more important than ever.
+Museums must focus their efforts on working with private supporters, museum members, major donors, friends groups, local communities, and corporate partnerships.
 Finding creative ways to succeed in museum fundraising while inspiring supporters can be challenging.
-Beyond requesting donations, perhaps your museum will engage members of your community to help raise funds through hosting fun and educational museum fundraising events and activities.
+Beyond requesting donations, perhaps your museum will engage community members to help raise funds by hosting fun and educational museum fundraising events and activities.

 10+ Museum Fundraising Ideas that Support Your Mission